benbjohnson/landmark-rails/README.md

-landmark-rails
+landmark
 ==============

-Rails 3 plugin for Landmark integration.
+Ruby client and Rails integration for the Landmark analytics service.